I thought I knew fear, but I didn’t. Not until last night when my daughter, Sienna, was choking.

 No sounds.
 Really choking.
 Mouth wide open.
 Eyes closed.
 Tears forming.
 Hands to her neck and mouth.

-I saw the pizza sticking from her throat.
-I tried to get it, but Sienna’s flailed.
+I saw the pizza sticking in her throat.
+I tried to get it, but Sienna flailed.
 I yelled for help and Elaine came running.

 Sienna cried as if she’d just been born.